Use ojob.io MCP servers with VS Code

 openaf/ojobc:edge-t8

-• mcp-db – connect to JDBC databases (read-only by default).
+mcp-db — JDBC access (read-only by default)

 docker run -i --pull always \